 - Reducing on-site energy usage e.g. turn down high usage operations

-- Running existing on-site generation e.g. run backup generator to reduce grid usage at site
+- Running existing on-site generation e.g. run a backup generator to reduce grid usage at site

 Please remember that safety is never negotiable so if modifying certain operations could be harmful to anyone, you should not do so during an event.
 Please consider this when deciding whether and how to participate in an event.